Sewer gas destructor lamp: Improvements

 JE Webb addressed a number of problems with the lamps with further patents.
-His patent GB189408193, approved 2 March 1895, stated:
+It was originally patented in England on 14 June 1892 (No. 11,127) and later in the United States on 21 May 1895.
+It stated:

 It has also been found that when the gases are drawn out from the sewer by the burning of ordinary gas a sudden flushing of the sewer might prevent any sewer gas from escaping, and thus momentarily cause the gas jets to be extinguished.

 In order to solve this problem the patent specifies an arrangement of burners, air supply and heat reflection designed to produce an intense heat at the point of combustion–Webb suggests 600 to 800 F.

 Sheffield

 The lamps were installed at places where sewer gases were likely to collect, such as at the tops of hills.
 The city of Sheffield, being a hilly area, had many sewer gas destructor lamps and many remain.

 Sheffield on the Net has a section on the old gas lamps, which states:

 Eighty-four of these street lamps were erected in Sheffield between 1914 and 1935, the largest number in any British town, due mainly to the many hills in the area where gas could be trapped.

 The Sheffield Star newspaper reported a local survey of the lamps by W Jessop.
-This survey found 25 remaining lamps in Sheffield.
+This survey found 24 remaining lamps in Sheffield.
 Twenty of these are grade II listed.
 In 2016 Sheffield residents campaigned for the lamps to be restored when the city council's replacement of every lamppost began, as part of the 25-year Streets Ahead road improvement programme.
 Sheffield Council plans to repaint the lamps and convert them to solar power with LED lights to replicate the original lighting.
 Sheffield's four gas-powered lamps will remain so after their restoration.
 It is planned that the lamps will be restored by December 2017.